louisboilard/pyramid.nvim/README.md

 *A pyramid scheme with transparency in mind*

 Pyramid is a neovim theme with full support for treesitter.
-Integrations with telescope, lualine and nvim-cmp.
+Integrations with telescope, lualine, nvim-cmp and more.

-#### TODO:

-- test
-- Add proper pictures

 ### ⚱️ ⚱️ ⚱️ ⚱️
 ![Rust](https://user-images.githubusercontent.com/31720261/147399558-bf00b60a-aea9-46f7-a823-fc760cda05be.png)